 To apply for the Albertine Translation Fund and Prizes please read below.

-The application center will reopen on April 15 and close on June 15, 2023.
+The application center will be open from April 15 to June 15, 2023.
 Please note that only text to be published after February 2024 will qualify.

 Albertine Translation Fund and Prizes will be announced twice a year on our website.
 Recipients will be announced in June (1st session) and December (2nd session) of each year depending on which session you are applying to.
 Please refer to the F.A.Q. page for further information.